stride-nyc/remote_retro/DOCKER.md

 # RemoteRetro on Docker

 Development environment is also available on Docker.
-This setup is a Docker Compose environment, a container with all the dependencies, and a db backend ready to start development.
+This setup is a Docker Compose environment, a container with all the dependencies, and a db backend, all ready to start development.

 ## Dev Environment Setup